-Finland’s preliminary Recovery and Resilience Plan (RRP) was presented by the Ministry of Finance on March 15, 2021.
+Finland’s final Recovery and Resilience Plan (RRP) was presented by the Ministry of Finance on May 26, 2021 after prolonged discussions with the Commission.
+The most considerable changes to the first draft were the details on the milestones and the targets of the plan, as well as the selection criteria for funded projects.
 The plan is part of a larger Green Growth Programme in the context of Finland’s 2035 carbon neutrality target, that also includes measures additional to the RRP.
 The expected total sum to be received through the EU Recovery and Resilience Facility (RRF) is €2.1bn, roughly 1 % of Finland’s GDP.
 This report summarizes of the climate implications of the RRP and its contributions to the green transition.
 Due to the structure of the RRP, case-by-case analysis was not practical for some investments and thus they were analysed at an aggregate level.
 Overall, Finland’s recovery measures have the potential to make a very positive contribution to the green transition.

 Green Spending Share

 We find that Finland’s draft recovery plan (RRP) achieves a green spending share of 42%, above the EU’s 37% benchmark.
 Furthermore, we find that 5% (€0.1bn) may have a positive or negative impact on the green transition depending on the implementation of the relevant measures, illustrating the importance of further scrutiny during the further planning, review and implementation of the recovery measures.
 According to the government, the plan’s climate spending share is 50%.
 The divergence between these assessments can likely be explained by the fact that we were forced to assess wider components instead of individual measures in some cases due to missing information, which has led to less positive overall assessments.